-This guide is a resource for NAR members who want to start or run an NAR Section.
-For assistance with any matter pertaining to running a Section beyond what is covered here, contact the Chair of The NAR Section Activities Committee at firstname.lastname@example.org .
+This Guidebook is a resource for NAR members who want to start or run a NAR Section.
+For assistance with any matter pertaining to running a Section beyond what is covered here, contact the NAR Section Activities Committee Chairman at email@example.com for more information.

 This guide is structured in pages covering the following ten major topic areas.
-In some cases files are posted at the bottom of the page with more detailed information about that topic.
-A complete pdf copy of this guide (minus the files at the bottom of each page is posted here.
+In some cases files are posted at the bottom of the page in the Related Document section with more detailed information about that topic.
+A complete pdf copy of this guide (minus the files at the bottom of each page) is posted here.

-“Starting a New Section” covers what is required to establish and charter an NAR Section, and to find the local rocketeers to help you do this.
+“Starting a New Section” covers what is required to establish and charter a NAR Section, and to find the local rocketeers to help you do this.

 “Management” covers how to write Bylaws, run meetings, and manage a Section once it is established.